 For over 25 years, American Endowment Foundation (AEF) has worked very closely with wealth, tax, and legal advisors.
-AEF is unique as it encourages and allows advisors to remain in control of asset management for their clients' donor advised funds, regardless if the account size is $10,000 or $10,000,000.
+AEF is unique as it encourages and allows advisors to remain in control of asset management for their clients' donor advised funds, regardless if the account size is $25,000 or $25,000,000.
 We currently serve donors and their advisors in all 50 states.
 We have Development staff situated across the country who are able to visit advisory teams and educate them on donor advised funds and the AEF difference.
+We are Boutique with ScaleTM, providing a high level of customization and service to advisory firms and their teams while being able to achieve the efficiencies & prowess found in organizations much larger than our own.

 The many reasons that AEF is the donor advised fund choice of advisors: